• Skip to primary navigation

 Compensatory injury in dogs can show up in a variety of ways.
 Muscles, tendons, and ligaments all play a role in compensatory gait and posture.
 This might manifest as inflammation/spasm/pain in another leg, the dog’s back, or even the TMJ (jaw joint).
 Part of a veterinarian’s job is weeding out which issues are compensatory and getting down to the primary diagnosis.
 Sometimes veterinarians refer to this process as “peeling the layers of an onion.”
 Getting to the the root issue (especially if it has been there a while), can take time.

 As long as your dog is moving in the right direction, be patient during your dog’s recovery process.
-However, don’t be shy or hesitant to talk with your veterinarian if you have questions or concerns at any point along the path.
-Rest assured, if you need to shed a few tears as the onion peels, your dog and a your vet will understand.
+However, don’t be shy or hesitant to talk with your veterinarian if you have questions or concerns at any point along the way.
+Rest assured, if you need to shed a few tears as the onion peels, your dog and your vet will understand.

 Which of these tips are most helpful to you?
 We’d love to hear!
 Please comment below.